Somewhere in a boardroom last quarter, a CFO asked the classic question: "Are we investing enough in AI skills?"

 The priority should be human mobility, not job preservation.
 That means:

-There is a growing gap between what employers value & what traditional education consistently delivers.
+There is a growing gap between what employers value and what traditional education consistently delivers.

-Well over 90% of employers now rank "soft" skills (though I have to admit I hate the term and believe they are better described as essential skills) above technical expertise
+Well over 90% of employers now rank "soft" skills, though I have to admit I hate that term; I think they are better described as essential skills, above technical expertise.
+Yet only around half of graduates show the level of soft skills employers actually expect.

 Individuals with high emotional intelligence now earn a clear wage premium, often tens of thousands more per year.